-Investors have never had more options for accessing global markets with thousands of different exchange-traded funds (ETFs) and American Depositary Receipts (ADRs) trading on U.S. exchanges.
-While country ETFs provide exposure to an entire economy, they don’t provide exposure to specific equities within those economies.
-Many ADRs also have significantly less liquidity than foreign stocks, which makes them a subpar way to invest in foreign markets.
+Investors have never had more options for accessing global markets.
+Thousands of exchange-traded funds (ETFs) and American Depositary Receipts (ADRs) trade on U.S. exchanges.
+Yet While country ETFs provide exposure to an entire economy, they don’t provide exposure to specific equities within those economies.
+Many ADRs have much less liquidity than foreign stocks, which also makes them a subpar way to invest in foreign markets.

 Top International Brokers

-Interactive Brokers is the most popular international broker for U.S. investors with access to over 50 exchanges around the world.
-Individual accounts have a minimum requirement of USD$10,000 and must maintain minimum monthly trading activity or incur a fee.
-Flat rate commissions are just $1 per 100 shares, while tiered pricing varies based on trading volume and regulatory fees — although it’s very competitively priced.
+Interactive Brokers is the most popular international broker for U.S. investors,.
+It offers access to over 135 exchanges around the world.
+Individual accounts do not have a minimum requirement, but must maintain a minimum monthly trading activity or incur a fee.
+Flat-rate commissions are just $1 per 100 shares.
+Tiered pricing varies based on trading volume and regulatory fees, although it’s very competitively priced.

 Risk Factors to Consider

-International investors should exercise caution when selecting foreign brokerages since they aren’t regulated the same as U.S. brokerages.
-In addition, investors should consider the other costs and complexities associated with directly purchasing foreign stocks.
+International investors should exercise caution when selecting foreign brokerages.
+They aren’t regulated the same as U.S. brokerages are.
+Investors should also consider the other costs and complexities associated with directly purchasing foreign stocks.

-Investors should keep in mind that foreign brokerages are not regulated by U.S. regulatory agencies, which means that they should look into the reliability of foreign regulatory agencies.
-There are many examples of foreign brokerages that have shut down overnight resulting in a complete loss of capital.
-International trading can also be more expensive than domestic trading and certain rules may apply (such as limitations on trading in certain markets).
+Keep in mind that foreign brokerages are not regulated by U.S. regulatory agencies.
+This means they should look into the reliability of foreign regulatory agencies.
+There are many examples of foreign brokerages that have shut down overnight, resulting in a complete loss of capital.
+International trading can also be more expensive than domestic trading, and certain rules may apply—such as limitations on trading in certain markets.

-International investors that don’t want the hassle associated with buying and selling foreign stock may want to consider international ETFs, U.S.-traded ADRs, or purchasing actively-managed mutual funds targeting foreign markets.
+If you don’t want the hassle associated with buying and selling a foreign stock, consider international ETFs, U.S.-traded ADRs, or purchasing actively managed mutual funds targeting foreign markets.

-International ETFs let investors target regional or country-specific markets with broad exposure, while actively-managed mutual funds may offer value-driven or other approaches.
-These securities may be worth considering for investors that don't want to invest the time and energy in analyzing foreign stocks, which can be a daunting process given that corporate and financial information isn’t always reliable and up-to-date.
+International ETFs let investors target regional or country-specific markets with broad exposure.
+Actively managed mutual funds may offer value-driven or other approaches.
+Consider these securities if you don't want to invest the time and energy to analyze foreign stocks.
+It can be a daunting process because corporate and financial information isn’t always reliable and up-to-date.

-ADRs represent a more direct way to invest in foreign markets using U.S.-traded securities.
-Often times, these ADRs are blue-chip companies that are dual-listed in the U.S. and on their home exchange.
-While the value of these two listings may vary, there is rarely a persistent discount since arbitrage traders can profit from the difference if it becomes too wide.
-This makes them a compelling investment even if liquidity is limited.
+ADRs are a more direct way to invest in foreign markets using U.S.-traded securities.
+Often, these ADRs are blue-chip companies that are dual-listed in the U.S. and on their home exchange.
+While the value of these two listings may vary, there is rarely a persistent discount.
+Arbitrage traders can profit from the difference if it becomes too wide.
+This makes ADRs a compelling investment, even if liquidity is limited.

 The Bottom Line

-International investors have a number of different options when investing in foreign markets, including international ETFs, U.S.-listed ADRs, and mutual funds.
-Advanced investors looking for exposure to specific securities may want to consider buying stock directly on a foreign exchange, which requires a brokerage that provides access to those exchanges.
-The good news is that there are several options for these investors.
+Various ways exist to invest in foreign markets.
+They include international ETFs, U.S.-listed ADRs, and mutual funds.
+Advanced investors looking for exposure to specific securities may consider buying stock directly on a foreign exchange.
+This requires a brokerage that provides access to those exchanges.
+The good news is there are several options for these investors.

-Interactive Brokers is the most popular international investment platform with exposure to over 50 exchanges around the world, but investors looking for cheaper and specific exposure may want to consider regional brokers as an alternative.
-It’s important to carefully consider the reliability of these brokers as well as the cost of investing in foreign stock beforehand, however, since it can be significantly more expensive and risky than investing in U.S. stocks.
+Interactive Brokers is the most popular international investment platform.
+You'll get exposure to over 50 exchanges around the world.
+If you prefer cheaper and specific exposure, consider regional brokers.
+It’s important to weigh the reliability of these brokers as well as the cost of investing in foreign stock.
+It can be significantly more expensive and risky than investing in U.S. stocks.